The side effects of NMD may differ depending on the type of surgical technique being used. NMD can cause:

 Could NMD affect my mental capacity or personality?

 - Mental capacity – there is no evidence that NMD causes any loss of thinking ability.
-It might actually have the outcome that you're able to think more clearly, probably because of the relief of symptoms that had previously made it hard for you to concentrate.
+It might actually help you to think more clearly if you experience fewer of the symptoms that had previously made it hard for you to concentrate.

 - Personality – personality changes following NMD have been reported in some people, but are considered rare.